Cat's Claw Herbs

 You can find cat’s claw supplements as capsules, teas, tinctures, and salves to rub on your skin.

 As with all supplements, make sure you purchase from a safe and reputable company.
-Herbs are notorious for contamination with heavy metals or bacteria, so you’ll want to choose an option that has third-party verification, such as the GMP stamp.
+Herbs are notorious for contamination with heavy metals or bacteria22, so you’ll want to choose an option that has third-party verification, such as the GMP stamp.

 We include 100 mg of cat’s claw as part of our Gut Rebuild—a gut-supporting formula designed to help you maintain gastrointestinal health.
 Cat’s claw was included in this formula for its anti-inflammatory potential.